svikashk/docs/guide/streams-link-to-feature-or-item.md

 parent: Streams
 title: Link to Feature or Item
 page_title: Link to Feature or Item
-description: How to tag a request or error using Streams in Zepel
+description: Link a request in Streams to a Feature or an Item that is worked on by a Squad
 permalink: streams/link-request-to-feature-or-item/
 ---